Close

 Course Information

-Presented by Dr Ed Pitts the workshop will consist of a combination of lecture and hands-on training, participants will deepen their understanding of implant biomechanics, abutment selection, and restorative workflows using both analogue and digital techniques.
+Presented on Saturday 21 and Sunday 22 March, by Dr Edward Pitts and Dr Nicholas Wood the workshop will consist of a combination of lecture and hands-on training, participants will deepen their understanding of implant biomechanics, abutment selection, and restorative workflows using both analogue and digital techniques.

 Learning Objectives: